jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 === Conclusion theoretical evaluation

 We can thus conclude that our hypothesis about the number of @http requests is valid.
-An @sgv client requires at most double the number of @http requests a non @sgv client require.
+An @sgv client requires at most double the number of @http requests a non @sgv client requires.

 == Empirical Evaluation

 // What do we want to measure?
 After a theoretical evaluation, we also evaluate the implementation in an empirical way.
-We perform time benchmarks for different queries, all following the our use case.
+We perform time benchmarks for different queries, all following our use case.
 The goal of this evaluation is to convince the reader the cost of @sgv on query execution is manageable.
 The hypothesis (@sec:hypotheses) is that the execution time for the same query is at most four times as high when using the @sgv enabled query engine.